federicobozzini/unige-data-warehouse/project/README.md

 Apparantly Monday and Wednesday are the best-performing day of the week, and Friday the worst one.
 The weekend features a below average results contrary of what some people may think without having the data.

 This information can possibly be exploited in future discounts and promotions.

+## Short explanation of the files and folders included in the project

+### ../docker-compose.yml

+The docker-compose file with all the information needed to run the docker image of the project.

+### AdventureWorkdsDB/

+The folder containing the initial csv files.

+### dbData/

+The folder containing the corrected csv files.
+It's generate by the idbInit.sh script.

+### draw.io/

+The folder containing the files used to generate the images of the rolap schema.
+These files can be used on the [draw.io website](draw.io).

+### hive/

+The folder containing all the files and folder generated from the hive data import.

+### images/

+The folder containing all the images used for the project.

+### indyco/

+The folder contaning the files used to generate the fact schema with the DFM notation.

+### tableau/

+The folder containing the files used for Tableau.

+### AdventureworkdsDB.sql

+A file containing the initial sql schema (and data import from CSV) of the database.

+### AdventureWorksDBDiagram.pdf

+The file containing a diagram of the Adventureworks database.

+### dbConnect.sh

+A file used to connect to the DBMS using the Adventureworks database.

+### dbInit.sh

+The first file to launch to initialize the database and import the data

+### dbInit.sql

+A file generate by the script dbInit.sh.
+It's a modified version of AdventureworkdsDB.sql that prevents some errors from occuring.

+### dbWorload.sql

+The implementation of the workload with the original Adventureworks database

+### dw1617=projectAssignment-v0.pdf

+The project instructions.

+### hiveInit.sh

+The script that imports the datawarehouse into hive.
+It must be run as root.

+### hiveQueries.sql

+All the queries (workload + olap + additional hive queries) rewritten to be compatible with Hive.

+### HiveSqoopInstall.sh

+The script used to install sqoop, the utility used to import the data from postgresql to hive.
+It must be run as root.

+### olapQueries.sql

+The collection of olap queries for the project, in pure SQL.

+### README.md

+The readme of the project, written in markdown.

+### README.pdf

+The readme of the project, in PDF.

+### rolapInit.sh

+The script used to create the rolap schema and perform the ETL process.

+### rolapPopulate.sql

+The file containing the ETL process from postgresql to the rolap datawarehouse.

+### rolapSchema.sql

+The rolap schema.

+### rolapWorkload.sql

+The workload rewritten to use the rolap tables.

+### sparkQueries.java

+All the spark code.

+### sparkRun.sh

+A script to run all the spark queries on the rolap datawarehouse.

+### tableauInit.sh

+A script used to make postgresql accessible from the host machine.